emile-bernard/OpenCV-Webcam-Stream/README.md

 # OpenCV-Webcam-Stream
-This project contains a basic python script to running opencv-python wiht a webcam stream.
+This project contains a basic python script to running opencv-python with a webcam stream.

 ## How to setup
 - Install opencv-python